PRX/announce/README.md

 You can also write ActiveJob classes to process announce messages, further allowing a consistent abstraction of how asynchronous processing is handled.

 With announce, an application or service can send event messages out, but without knowing who will receive them or how they will be processed.
-Then, without the publishing app having any awareness, other services can pick and choose which events to receive by subscribing to them, and process them appropriately.
+Other services and applications can pick and choose which events to receive by subscribing to them and process them appropriately, all without the publishing app having any awareness.

-All message events are structured as a combination of `subject` and `action`, and those values and the message itself are the required arguments for sending a message:
+Announce messages events are structured as a combination of `subject` and `action` to identify the type of message, and a message body containing the specific data about the event.
+All three required for sending a message:
 ```ruby
 # You can send a message from the Announce module directly
 Announce.publish(:story, :publish, id: story.id)